Texas Ranches

 • Cross pillar navigation supports editorial to commerce flow

-Editorial trust and monetization are not opposites.
-They require structure.
+I learned that editorial trust and monetization are not opposites—they require structure.

-Designing for internal users is as critical as designing for external ones.
+I prioritized designing for internal users as much as for external ones.

 Scalable platforms are governance systems, not interface systems.